 2012-13: Wallmark dressed for two Elitserien games with Skelleftea as a 17-year-old and split the year between the club’s U20 team and Karlskrona’s men’s team in Allsvenskan.
 He played in his second Ivan Hlinka Tournament and and at the 2013 World Junior Championship in Sochi with Sweden’s U18 team.
 Wallmark had no points nor penalty minutes in Elitserien play.
 He scored 5 goals with 10 assists and was -4 with 6 penalty minutes in 23 Allsvenskan games (including seven playoff contests).
 He was an assistant captain and was +5 with 18 penalty minutes, scoring 5 goals with 11 assists, in 16 SuperElit games for Skelleftea’s U20 team.
 He scored 4 goals with 3 assists and was +4 with 2 penalty minutes in five games at the Ivan Hlinka tournament and scored 2 goals with 3 assists and 2 penalty minutes in five games at the WJC.
 Wallmark was ranked 16th amongst International skaters in Central Scouting’s final rankings prior to the 2013 NHL Draft but was not selected.

 2013-14: Wallmark skated for Lulea in the re-christened SHL after signing a two-year contract with the club in May 2013.
-He spent time with Asploven in Allsvenskan and played for Sweden's silver medal U20 squad at the 2014 World Junior Championship.
-He scored 3 goals with 5 assists in seven games at the WJC and was +5 with 2 penalty minutes.
+He spent time with Asploven in Allsvenskan and played for Sweden’s silver medal U20 squad at the 2014 World Junior Championship.
+Wallmark scored 3 goals with 7 assists and was minus-4 with 2 penalty minutes in 42 games for Lulea, including one SHL playoff contest.
+He scored 1 goal with 7 assists and was plus-4 with 6 penalty minutes in 11 games with Asploven.
+He scored 3 goals with 5 assists in seven games at the WJC and was plus-5 with 2 penalty minutes.
 Sweden lost to Finland, 3-2 in overtime in the gold medal game.
-Wallmark was ranked 24th amongst European skaters in Central Scouting's mid-term rankings prior to the 2014 NHL Draft.
+Wallmark was ranked 20th amongst European skaters in the Central Scouting final rankings and was selected by Carolina in the fourth round (97th overall) in the 2014 NHL Draft.